Herman Haupt: Early career

 Haupt resigned his Army commission on September 30, 1835, to accept a job under Henry R Campbell as Assistant Engineer engaged in the surveys of the Norristown and Allentown Railroad and of the Norristown & Valley Railroad, 15 years later merged into the Chester Valley Railroad.
 At 19, he was appointed Assistant Engineer in the state service and surveyed the line from Gettysburg to the Potomac across the South Mountain, a right-of-way that became part of the Western Maryland Railroad.

 In 1839, Haupt patented a bridge construction technique called the Haupt Truss.
 Two of his Haupt truss bridges, both built in 1854, still stand in Altoona and Ardmore, Pennsylvania.
+Another possible Haupt Truss Bridge which still stands is the Thetford Center Covered Bridge in Thetford, Vermont, built in 1839.

 In 1840, Haupt was appointed a professor of mathematics and engineering at Pennsylvania College (now Gettysburg College).
 He drew the attention of J. Edgar Thomson who became chief engineer of the Pennsylvania Railroad.
 Haupt returned to the railroad business in 1847, accepting a position as construction engineer on the Pennsylvania Railroad, then becoming its general superintendent from 1849 to 1851.
 Haupt and Thomson designed the Horseshoe Curve (now a National Historic Landmark) which enabled the Pennsylvania Railroad to cross the Allegheny Mountains and reach Pittsburgh, Pennsylvania.

 From 1851 until 1853, Haupt was the chief engineer of the Southern Railroad of Mississippi, then became the Pennsylvania Railroad's chief engineer until 1856; in the latter position he completed the Mountain Division with the Allegheny Tunnel, opening the line through to Pittsburgh.
 He was the chief engineer on the five-mile (8 km) Hoosac Tunnel project through the Berkshires in Western Massachusetts from 1856 to 1861.

 He was elected as a member to the American Philosophical Society in 1871.